BDhackers009/nethunter-termux/README.md

 bash user.sh
 ```

-After successfully creating user you can simply login to non-root user by below👇 command
+After successfully creating user you can simply login to non-root user from Termux by using below👇 command

 ```
 kali [username]